-The changing social-political environment has brought about a new demand from visitors to connect with genuine Indigenous experiences.
-This is no longer a secondary product, but rather global audiences are interested in learning about the Indigenous culture of a destination.
-With many Indigenous owned businesses as part of the membership base, NWT Tourism has been committed to marketing Indigenous experiences for many years, working with ITAC to share the offerings in the NWT as one of the best destinations to experience authentic experiences offered by Indigenous owned businesses.
-With the launch of the Original Original brand and program, NWT Tourism aims to highlight and promote experiences with the Original Original designation.
+The changing socio-political environment has brought about a new demand from visitors to connect with genuine Indigenous experiences.
+This is no longer a secondary product, but a main attraction for global audiences who are interested in learning about the Indigenous culture of a destination.
+With many Indigenous-owned businesses as part of the membership base, NWT Tourism has been committed to marketing Indigenous experiences for many years, working with ITAC to share the offerings in the NWT as one of the best destinations to experience authentic experiences offered by Indigenous owned businesses.
+With the launch of the Original Original brand and program, NWT Tourism highlights and promotes experiences with the Original Original designation.